Zhang-Haobin/Comp2113-Project/README.md

 # Spire Lite
 **A tiny text-based deckbuilding climb.**

-Our group plans to build a text-based card battle game inspired by Slay the Spire.
+Our group plans to build a playable text-based card battle game that runs in the terminal, inspired by Slay the Spire.
 The player climbs through different stages, manages a deck of cards, survives enemy encounters, and tries to achieve the highest score and best record.

+Spire Lite provides a simple but complete gameplay loop: choose difficulty, enter battles, use cards, survive stages, and record results.
+We have designed the game so it satisfies the course requirements, including random events, data structures, dynamic memory management, file input/output, multiple source files, and multiple difficulty levels.

 ## How to run the game?
 1. Open the Terminal executable.
 You can find it by searching on your computer.